VallejosGroup/VallejosGroup.github.io/README.md

 **2. Adding a 3:4 aspect ratio image to `img/members`**

+Images are assumed to be in a **3:4 aspect ratio**.
+Otherwise, they would disrupt the layout of our [members page](https://vallejosgroup.github.io./people/) or appear stretched.

-Navigate to the `img/members` directory and add a `.jpg` or `.png` profile image with a **3:4 aspect ratio**. *Note: a 3:4 aspect ratio image can be generated via `imagemagik` using the following command* (replacing < filename >
+Navigate to the `img/members` directory and add a `.jpg` or `.png` profile image with a 3:4 aspect ratio.

+If you have access to Photoshop, a 3:4 image can be generated using the crop tool.
+Alternatively, there are many online tools which can generate a 3:4 image.

+>  **Note**: a 3:4 aspect ratio image can be generated via `imagemagik` using
-with the  actual filename):
+> the following command* (replacing < filename > with the  actual filename):

 ```bash
 $ magick convert <filename>.jpg -gravity center -crop 3:4 <filename>.jpg
 ```

-If you have access to Photoshop, a 3:4 image can be generated using the crop tool.
-Alternatively, there are many online tools which can generate a 3:4 image.

 **3. Adding your profile to `_members/`**

 Navigate to the `_members/` directory, duplicate the [`Nathan.md`](_members/Nathan.md) file, rename it to your own name, and edit the file to provide your own links.
 For any links you do not want, comment the line out using `#`.
-When specifying the name of the profile image do not include the file extension.
+When specifying the name of the profile image, do not include the file extension (this is because the jpg or png file you have added will be converted to a
+[webp file](https://developers.google.com/speed/webp) when the site is built and the correct extension will be automatically added).

 **4. Adding first and last names to the [_config.yml](_config.yml) file**